StarRocks/starrocks/docs/en/integrations/authenticate_to_azure_storage.md

 - Azure Blob Storage
 - Azure Data Lake Storage Gen1
-- Azure Data Lake Storagee Gen2
+- Azure Data Lake Storage Gen2

 In this topic, Hive catalog, file external table, and Broker Load are used as examples to show how StarRocks integrates with Azure Storage by using these types of Azure Storage accounts.
 For information about the parameters in the examples, see [Hive catalog](../data_source/catalog/hive_catalog.md), [File external table](../data_source/file_external_table.md), and [Broker Load](../sql-reference/sql-statements/data-manipulation/BROKER_LOAD.md).